 - Extracurricular activities: Even if tryouts or application deadlines have passed, the school will help make it possible for the child to participate.

-- Senior-year transfers: If your student changes school during their senior year, the two school districts will work together to get a diploma from the former school to ensure on-time graduation.
+- Senior-year transfers: If your student changes school during senior year, the two school districts will work together to get a diploma from the former school to ensure on-time graduation.

 The Interstate Compact also covers children with special needs changing schools